 A well-defined restaurant marketing plan will help you organize your everyday tasks and stay on course.
 Without it, your restaurant business will likely be all over the place, lacking a clear aim.

-- It will save you time and money: Once you have a restaurant marketing strategy, you’ll know which marketing channels to focus on, how much to spend, and what results to expect.
-This can save you time and money in the long run by avoiding costly mistakes and trial-and-error tactics.
+- Save Time and Money: With a clear restaurant marketing strategy, you’ll know which channels to prioritize, how much to spend, and what results to expect, avoiding costly mistakes.

 Step 1: Conduct a Market Research